TeamFAPS/PSVita-RE-tools/README.md

 ### Usage :

-1) In os0-, ud0- and vs0-, place the REAL files of your PSVita filesystem.
+1) In os0-, ud0- and vs0-, place the REAL files of your PS Vita filesystem.
 2) In ux0-/dump/, place the out folder that you got using vitadecrypt.
 3) To rebuild ELF, on Windows run _RUNME.BAT.
 4) After having rebuilded ELF, to rebuild SELF, on Windows run BATCH_MAKE_FSELF.BAT.